talniv/talniv.github.io/_posts/2014-01-07-The-Only-Right-CEO-For-CC.md

 ---
 layout: post
 title: Mike Linksvayer.
-description: This is about CC going in the write direction
+description: This is about CC going in the right direction
 ---